seas-cs32/py2cpp/2Types/lesson/instructions.md

 >
 > *   The first parameter to `fgets` is the start of the character array into which you want the string put.
 > *   The second parameter is the length of the array; `fgets` won't read more than this number of characters from the open file.
 > *   The third parameter is the file descriptor from which it should read.
-In our case, I specified that I wanted to use `stdin`, which tells the system to read from the user's console.
+In our case, I specified that I wanted to use `stdin`, which tells the system to read from the user's terminal.
 >
 > `fgets` in C, which is defined in `stdio.h`, looks like Python's built-in `input` when we specify `stdin` as its third parameter.
 The big difference between these two "input" functions is that Python's `input` function returns a string large enough to hold whatever the user types (up to and including a typed newline), while C's `fgets` function can only capture as many characters (up to and including a typed newline) as you specify in its second parameter.
 >